 Now we understand that not every eCommerce site can have the same reach and level of service as Amazon.
-But there are many aspects of Amazon’s interface, customer experience, and marketing you can recreate “in house” to improve your customer retention.
+But there are many aspects of Amazon’s interface, customer experience, and marketing you can recreate “in house” to improve your customer retention strategy.

 Here’s how Amazon maintains over 90% customer retention year after year:

 As soon as a visitor gets to your site, you have an opportunity to impress and begin pushing them towards a sale.
 You may not know much about new users once they get to your site but you want to take what you do know and tailor your site’s experience to them so they are more likely to see value and engage.
 You can do this several ways.
 If you’re not too technical and want a slight, quick fix, you can differentiate content and products for different target audiences right on your homepage.
 For example, if your product is geared towards both businesses and individuals, you can create sections that indicate that with different copy that appeals to those audiences.
-If you want something more complex and effective, you can try Optimizely to literally change the content seen on your homepage depending on who is coming into your site.
 For example, if they are coming from a cooler city, you can display jackets and a warmer city, shoes.

-Another even more simple tool you can try is Beamer.
+You can also use a tool like Beamer.
 Beamer is an interactive newsfeed that sits right within your interface users can open and explore.
 In your Beamer feed, you can announce new products, discounts, sales, etc. You can curate which updates users see depending on their demographics, location, language, and even past behavior on your site.
 It’s a simple way to personalize your homepage experience and keep people engaged for the long term.
 Learn more on how to use customer segmentation to boost sales in your e-commerce site.

 Even more than new users, it’s important that you personalize return customer experience with the information you know about them.
 Amazon has really set the bar high in terms of customer expectations for personalized experiences.
 This is one of the things Amazon does right that customers really notice.
 79% of consumers say they are only likely to engage with an offer if it has been personalized to reflect previous interactions the customer has had with the brand.
 Monetate is an easy tool that allows you to personalize suggested products based on past user behavior on your site.
 You will convert much more and keep customer coming back with personalized suggestions.

-Effectively reach out to users and update them off your site:
+Reach out to users and update them off your site.

 User who are off your site don’t know about all of the amazing changes and updates happening on your site.
 Keeping them in the loop to bring them back is important and is one of the most effective customer retention strategies.
 The obvious option is to send an email but this is getting less and less effective.
 You’ll likely get a 15% open rate on average and an even lower click through rate.
 If you send too many emails, there’s a good chance people will unsubscribe and you’ll lose them.
 Diversify how you update users and bring them back to your site.
 Use Beamer’s push notifications and the Zapier integration to blast your updates everywhere users could see it and bring them back to your site.
 It’s more effective than email at getting people back to your site and engaging with what’s new.
 Check out more details on how to use push notifications to increase sales in your e-commerce here.

 Too many steps in the process from browsing to checkout can result in many abandoned shopping carts!
 Convert more sales faster by eliminating steps in the checkout process and make purchasing simple.
 This can be done in extremely simple ways like having the address form at checkout fill in automatically from a simple zip code or storing customer information.
 Checking out on Amazon for return users is literally a process of three clicks thanks to stored info.
 Show the progress of the checkout process so it doesn’t seem daunting and they know what stage they are at with a progress bar at the bottom.
 Always add “checkout” to the shopping cart window so checkout is easy to get to from anywhere on the site.